 Pay: $50,393/year

-Virtual admins provide administrative support to companies, agencies, or even individuals, either on a freelance contract basis or as telecommuting employees.
+A remote virtual admin role requires that you provide administrative support to companies, agencies, or even individuals, either on a freelance contract basis or as telecommuting employees.
 They can perform many of the traditional back-office administrative roles that office managers, customer service managers, or sales support staff can provide.

 Prepping Your Resume as a Parent With No Degree